- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-Within this range, the wood still works but within a normal, uncritical frame.
-Anything significantly warmer, colder, or drier causes unnecessary stress in the wood.
+Within this range, the wood still works but within a normal, non-critical scope.
+Anything significantly warmer, colder, or drier causes unnecessary stress on the wood.

-What does an “open-pored” surface mean for your everyday life?
+What does an "open-pored" surface mean for your daily life?

 Oiled, waxed, or sealed surfaces are open-pored.
 That means: